Once again, I

 A consistent battle in Lake Country is the illegal dumping of trash

-Drive, close to the intersection with Glen Hollow Dr. We have
+close to the intersection with Glen Hollow Dr. We have consistently

-consistently contacted the City of Fort Worth Code Compliance Office
+contacted the City of Fort Worth Code Compliance Office about illegal

-about illegal dumping and they have been out several times to clean the
+dumping and they have been out several times to clean the area.
+If you

-area.
-If you see vehicles dumping trash or brush at the property please
+see vehicles dumping trash or brush at the property please contact police

-the vehicle and a license plate if possible.
-The illegal dumping of trash
+a license plate if possible.
+The illegal dumping of trash in our

 There are several Board Members and residents of Lake